BrianPugh/cyclopts/docs/source/api.rst

              commands: Tuple[str, ...]
                 The CLI strings that led to the current command function.
              mapping: Dict[str, Union[Unset, List[str]]]
-                The CLI string tokens (before App and Group converters/validators).
+                A dictionary mapping CLI keyword names to their tokens (before App and Group converters/validators have been invoked).
+                For example, if the user specifies --my-var=foo, then this dictionary will be {"my-var": ["foo"]}.
-                If the value is a :obj:`cyclopts.config.Unset`, it means no tokens have been parsed for that parameter yet.
+                If the value is an cyclopts.config.Unset object, then no tokens have been parsed for that parameter yet.
-                Keys are CLI keyword options **WITHOUT** the leading ``--``.
+                Deleting keys from this dictionary will unset their value.
              """
-             ...

       The intended use-case of this feature is to allow users to specify functions that can load defaults from some external configuration.
-      See :ref:`cyclopts.config <API Config>`.
+      See :ref:`cyclopts.config <API Config>` for useful builtins.

 .. autoclass:: cyclopts.Parameter